Academics

 1960

-Won the Smith Prize, the highest award for mathematics at Cambridge; Reader in Mathematics, Essex University
+Won the Smith Prize, the highest award for Mathematics at Cambridge; Professor, Department of Mathematical Sciences, Essex University

 Gallon, David N